Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Make sure to add the `searchByName` method to the `PlanesController.cs` file if you haven't already in the previous lab.

+> [!CAUTION]
-TODO!!!
-This might need to be "search" instead of "searchByName"
+> This might need to be "search" instead of "searchByName"

-TODO!!!
-This might need to be GetByName instead of searchByName.
+> This might need to be GetByName instead of searchByName.

     ````csharp
     public class PlanesController : ControllerBase